Taking a page from SimCity, UrbanFootprint pitches new tools for urban development – TechCrunch

 Investors like Jay Zaveri, a longtime partner at Social Capital see UrbanFootprint as part of a growing number of technology companies working on developing tools for the urban environment.

-“Cities are superstructures for culture, lifestyles, aspirations, and well-being – the real “social networks” in our lives,” said Zaveri, in a statement.
+“Cities are superstructures for culture, lifestyles, aspirations, and well-being – the real ‘social networks’ in our lives,” said Zaveri, in a statement.
 “Since 2018, UrbanFootprint has helped private and civic planners, mobility and energy companies execute nearly 4,000 projects in over 700 cities in the U.S., providing answers for complex scenarios in a matter of hours.
 This is a phenomenal effort as we move to seven billion urban citizens by 2050, with the urgent need of this decade being resilience and preparedness for urban systems.”